getgrav/grav-learn/pages/17/03.themes/07.asset-manager/doc.md

 The add method does its best attempt to match an asset based on file extension.
 It is a convenience method, it's better to call one of the direct methods for CSS, Link, JS and JS Module.
 See the direct methods for details.

+> [!CAUTION]
-!!
-The options array is the preferred approach for passing multiple options.
+> The options array is the preferred approach for passing multiple options.
 However, as in the previous example with `jquery`, you can use a shortcut and pass in an integer for the **second argument** in the method if all you wish to set is the **priority**.

 #### addCss(asset, [options])